rsarpal/owamail/readme.md

 # Description
-This project is intended for Sending Email over Outlook using Microsoft Authentication Library(MSAL) and Microsoft GRAPH API endpoints.
+This project is intended for Sending Email and Verifying Email over Outlook using Microsoft Authentication Library(MSAL) and Microsoft GRAPH API endpoints.

 ## Setup in Azure/Outlook
  - For Sender/Reciever accounts
-    1. Login to Microsoft Azure and setup a new Application under "Application Registration" (https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)
+    1. Login to Microsoft Azure and setup a new Application under "Application Registration" (https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
+Add Sender and Receiver email accounts as Owner of the application.

     2. Note down clientID for your application from Azure.
     3. Additonally, go to Certificates & Secrets and generate a client secret for your applicaiton.
 Clientid and Secret is used in `class AuthStructure` to connect to Outlook.
     4. Go to API Permission section and add request for Mail specific permissions eg Mail.Send, Mail.Read, Mail.Write, Mail.Read.Basic, Mail.Read.Basic.All, Mail.ReadWrite, User.Read.

     5. Login to Azure from the Administrator Account and Grant permission to the user for all permissions requested in Step 4.

 ## Setup VSCode